 - Protect: Implement safeguards to mitigate identified risks.

 The second core function focuses on implementing safeguards to protect against identified risks.
 This includes implementing access controls, encryption, and other security measures to ensure the confidentiality, integrity, and availability of information.
-By implementing these safeguards, organizations can reduce the likelihood and impact of cybersecurity incidents.
+By implementing these safeguards, organisations can reduce the likelihood and impact of cybersecurity incidents.

 - Detect: Continuously monitor for security events and anomalies.